 We provide patrol services to numerous outlying residential subdivisions, three ski resorts, national forest lands and work collaboratively with the Jackson Police Department, Wyoming Game and Fish, Wyoming Highway Patrol, Grand Teton National Park, the National Elk Refuge and neighboring law enforcement agencies.

 We tailor our patrol response based upon crime analysis and proven community policing techniques, using both standard and alternative patrol methods as necessary.
-Some of the alternative methods we employ are the use of snowmobiles, all terrain vehicles, and to remain environmentally sensitive, bicycle, foot and horseback patrols.
+Some of the alternative methods we employ are the use of snowmobiles, all terrain vehicles, and to remain environmentally sensitive, foot and horseback patrols.

 We train hard and pride ourselves on our patrol deputies’ ability to respond to rapidly developing situations, to apply creative methods in the prevention, detection and investigation of crime, to conduct in-depth field investigations, and to use technology in the identification, preservation and collection of evidence.